TurboVega/agon-vdp/video/src/otf_mode.md

 The AgonLight VDP-GL (video display processor graphics library) is based on a fork of the FabGL, and includes support for VGA displays at various resolutions and color palettes, plus support for the keyboard, mouse, and serial communication btween the EZ80 CPU and the ESP32 CPU.

-FabGL, and thus its VDP-GL derivative, process graphics primitives (such as points, lines, triangles, and bitmaps) by writing to one or two full-frame memory buffers, and then allowing I2S DMA hardware to output the VGA pixel data by reading buffered bytes.
+FabGL, and thus its VDP-GL derivative, processes graphics primitives (such as points, lines, triangles, and bitmaps) by writing to one or two full-frame memory buffers, and then allowing I2S DMA hardware to output the VGA pixel data by reading buffered bytes.
 The final output includes signals for 8 bits: 1 horizontal synchronization bit, 1 vertical synchronization bit, 2 red color bits, 2 green color bits, and 2 blue color bits.
 Because there are 6 color bits, the AgonLight can show a maximum of 64 distinct colors.

 If two buffers are used, VDP-GL can write to one buffer while the hardware outputs the other buffer.
 If only one buffer is used, VDP-GL can only write to it during the vertical blanking period, to avoid visible tearing, a situation where parts of 2 successive frames are shown, rather than one complete frame.